Ora Namir: Biography

-Political and diplomatic career

 Namir served as secretary of Mapai's parliamentary group and the coalition administration during the second Knesset (1951–55), before becoming secretary to the Israeli delegation at the United Nations.
 Between 1967 and 1974 she was secretary-general of the Na'amat organisation's Tel Aviv branch.

 In 1973 Namir was elected to the Knesset on the Alignment's list, and served as chairwoman of the Prime Minister's Committee for the Examination of the Status of Women in Israel from 1975 until 1978.